intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 - Integrity of user data.
 All user data are read from disk and then decrypted with MAC (Message Authentication Code) verified to detect any data tampering.

 - Matching of file name.
-When opening an existing file, the metadata of the to-be-openned file will be checked to ensure that the name of the file when created is the same as the name given to the open operation.
+When opening an existing file, the metadata of the to-be-opened file will be checked to ensure that the name of the file when created is the same as the name given to the open operation.